0xR5C/ctfwriteups/HackTheBox/secret/secret.md

 `find / -type f -perm -u=s 2>/dev/null`

 Find `/opt/count` and visiting `/opt` there is a .c file also.

 ![code](img/code.png)

 This program, reads a path from user input, loads it in it's memory and uses dircount or filecount to get some stats and it lets user save the results in a file.
 The SUID bit is dropped before writing to the file(`setuid(getuid());`), so I can't really write anything in a file I don't have the permissions to do so.
 The `prctl(PR_SET_DUMPABLE, 1);` produces a dump file if the program crashes in the `/var/crash` directory.
 That means, that if I crash the program while it executes, I can see in the dump file, the contents of the file I gave to it.

 So I can run the `./count` and give it as input the `/root/root.txt` file and then after it executes the `prctl`, I can kill it from another terminal and read the root flag n the dump file.

-First, run the executable with `/root/root.txt` as input:
+First, run the executable with `/root/root.txt` as input.

 ![shell2](img/shell2.png)

-In an other terminal, I find the PID of the process and kill it:
+In an other terminal, I find the PID of the process and kill it.

 ![shell1](img/shell1.png)

-I can unpack the crash file created:
+I can unpack the crash file created.

 ![unpack](img/unpack.png)